tytydraco/yessleep/out/Uncaverned_Chapter_1.md

 \*Drip\*

 I shuffled along the stone, scraping away rocks as my feet slid.
-I held my arms out expecting to hit a wall.
-I slowly made my way through the cave, occasionally stubbing on my environment
+I held my arms out expecting to hit a wall eventually.
+I slowly made my way through the cave, occasionally stubbing my toe on a big rock, or even a small one that I’d kick away.

 \*Drip\*